When You Get a Cash Advance, Do They Check Your Credit Score?

 With a credit card cash advance, you use your card to withdraw cash.

-There are two different types of cash advances.
+There are two different types of loans that are called “cash advances.”
 One is a credit card cash advance.
 This is a type of credit card transaction where you use your card to take out paper money and the amount you withdraw is then added to your total balance.

 The annual percentage rate (APR) for a credit card cash advance is usually much higher than the APR for a regular transaction.
 Plus, the cash advance does not come with a 30-day interest-free grace period like regular transactions do.
 This means that the interest for cash advances starts accruing immediately.